 Effective December 30, 2005, CRRM entered into a crude oil supply agreement with J. Aron.
 Under the agreement, both parties agreed to negotiate the cost of each barrel of crude oil to be purchased from a third party.
 CRRM also agreed to pay the supplier a fixed supply service fee per barrel over the negotiated cost of each barrel of crude oil purchased.
 The cost was adjusted further using a spread adjustment calculation based on the time period the crude oil was estimated to be delivered to the refinery, other market conditions, and other factors deemed appropriate.
 The crude oil supply agreement with J. Aron was terminated effective December 31, 2008.
-CRRM entered into a new crude oil supply agreement with Vitol Inc., an unrelated party, effective December 31, 2012.
+CRRM entered into a new crude oil supply agreement with Vitol Inc., an unrelated party, effective December 31, 2008.
+The crude oil supply agreement with Vitol, as amended, expires December 31, 2012.